Email Marketing Tips: Writing Emails That Get Opened, Read, and Clicked

 Power words attract the attention of the reader, which is exactly what you want to achieve with the subject line.

-#11.
-Go for specific and simple.
+11. Go for Specific and Simple.

 Don’t make the mistake of trying to appear clever in your subject lines.
 Simple and specific works much better.